bustoutsolutions/siesta/Docs/faq.md

 Use a lower-level networking library.

 If you aren’t interested in holding a response entirely in memory, there’s little benefit to using Siesta.
 Siesta’s advantage over lower-level networking is the “parse once, share everywhere” nature of its observer architecture — which implies holding on to entire responses for reuse.

 #### How do I control the number of concurrent requests?
 SSL validation?
 URLCache options?

 Configure them in the underlying networking library you are using with Siesta.

 From the time that it has constructed a request until the time it has a complete response, Siesta delegates all of its networking to the provider you specify.
 That is where all these options get configured.
 See the `networking:` parameter of [`Service.init(...)`](https://bustoutsolutions.github.io/siesta/api/Classes/Service.html#//apple_ref/swift/Method/init(baseURL:useDefaultTransformers:networking:)).

-#### Why doesn’t Siesta provide a typesafe `Resource<T>`?

-One big future wish for Siesta is more static type safety when using custom transformers that map specific routes to specific model classes.
-Unfortunately, limitations of Swift’s generic type system prevent the seemingly obvious solution of a genericized `Resource<T>` from being workable in practice.

-The missing feature is support for generalized existentials.
-There has been extensive discussion of this — there’s even a [manifesto](https://github.com/apple/swift/blob/master/docs/GenericsManifesto.md#generalized-existentials)! — but the problem has proved large and has been repeatedly deferred.
-That means we won’t be getting `Resource<T>` until some far future version of Swift.

-In the meantime, [`typedContent(…)`](https://bustoutsolutions.github.io/siesta/api/Protocols/TypedContentAccessors.html#//apple_ref/swift/Method/typedContent(ifNone:)) and friends get the job done.

 ## Contact